midhundas123/Assignment-A/README.md

 To Run
 ----------

-mvn clean install, mvn test
+mvn clean install/ mvn test

 Assignment A is available in main branch and assignment B is available in branch:Assignment-B